gengyaoyi/personal/MyCV.md

 subtitle: Get start to know my experience
 ---

 My name is GENG Yaoyi.
-Currently a PhD candidate in Mechanical Engineering at [NUI Galway](http://nuigalway.ie/).
+Born in Heilongjiang China.
+I am currently a PhD candidate in Mechanical Engineering at _[NUI Galway](http://nuigalway.ie/)_.
+My research is on the functionally graded material fabricated with additive manufacturing (known as 3D printing).
+The material I work with is Ti6Al4V, which is widely used in biomedical applications.

 ### Work experience